-Therefore, completed cement grain hydration by KALMATRON® KF-A admixture do not leave agential volume for any acidic reaction.
+Therefore, completed cement grain hydration by the KALMATRON® KF-A admixture does not leave agential volume for any acidic reaction.

-KALMATRON® KF-A or its liquid version K100®, as a cement hydration agitators, postpones* molecular bonding of
+KALMATRON® is a cement hydration agitator which postpones* the molecular bonding of

-Three Calcium Silicate, which allows accomplish cement hydration during of at 5 to 8 hours instead of 5-6 decades.
+Three Calcium Silicate.
+This results in complete cement hydration during the first 5 to 8 hours instead of 5 to 6 decades!

-* - similar process has been observed with magnetized water for concrete batching
+* - a similar process has been observed with magnetized water for concrete batching

-At left and at right shown the SEM's photograph and concrete cylinder made of concrete based on High Alumina Cement and concrete cylinder made of conventional concrete mix with added KALMATRON® KF-A respectively.
-Both of concrete cylinders represents the samples of the groups tested in Dionized Water (H2SO4) in accordance with protocol of Redner Test.
+At left and right are SEM photographs and a concrete cylinder made of concrete based on High Alumina Cement (A) as well as a concrete cylinder made of conventional concrete with KALMATRON® (B).
+Both concrete cylinders represent samples of the groups tested in Dionized Water (H2SO4), in accordance with the protocol of the Redner Test.

-Comparing both of SEM's photographs, the Integral Surface (IS) of "A" is smaller than
+Comparing the two SEM photographs, the Integral Surface (IS) of "A" is smaller than the

-Dual nature of High Alumina Cement to provide faster hydration alters kinematics of deformation in this particular type of composites resulting in tensional cracks after.
+While High Alumina Cement provides faster hydration, it also alters the kinematics of deformation in this particular type of composites, resulting in tensional cracks.

-Mass loss of "A" is 6 times more than mass loss of "B".
-Changing of coloration of "A" could be explained by belite decomposition in sulphuric acid.
+Mass loss of "A" is 6 times greater than the mass loss of "B".
+The change in coloration of "A" could be explained by belite decomposition in sulphuric acid.